aesi/Projects/README.md

 8. Hate Speech Detection Model

 Predicted the probability of social media comments being labeled as hate speech in a labeled dataset using logistic regression and NLP fundamentals such as tokenization, stemming, and vectorization.

+9. SAHIE BEA

+Compiled, cleaned, and manipulated data across five years from the US Census Bureau and the Bureau of Economic Analysis to create visualizations in Tableau depicting relationships between population, income, and insurance rates.